dlintw/GoRM/README.md

 Also, at the moment, relationship-support is in the works, but not yet implemented.

 All in all, it's not entirely ready for advanced use yet, but it's getting there.

+### Etc

+The idea came about in #go-nuts on irc.freenode.net...
+Namegduf and wrtp were instrumental in helping solidify the main principles, and I think wrtp came up with the name.

+Feel free to send pull requests with cool features added :)